biswajitpaul01/ng-tuts/notes.md

     1. Pure pipes
         By default, in Angular, pipes are pure, and every pipe created in the angular are pure by nature.
     2. Impure pipes
-        We can also create impure pipe by providing pure to false as describe below.
+        We can also create impure pipe by providing pure to false.

 ## Built-In Pipes
     1. Date pipes